MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-demos-labs.md

  ### Demo 17: Package the class library and publish it to nuget package.

-  In this demo, you will learn and understand a mechanism through which developers can create, share, and consume useful code.
+  In this demo, you will learn and understand a mechanism through which developers can create, share and consume useful code.
   How the code is bundled into "packages" that contain compiled code (as DLLs) along with other content needed in the projects that consume these packages.

-  Also, you will learn how to create an account on the Nuget, sign in, generate an API key to use to push the Class Library to NuGet, and finally push it.
+  Also, you will learn how to create an account on the Nuget website, sign in, generate an API key to use to push the Class Library to NuGet and finally push it.

  ### Demo 18: Replace the class library in the API with the nuget package library.

   In this demo, you will learn and understand the difference between Modern Software Architecture and Classic Software Architecture, and how to remove the class library that contained the logic in the API app and replace it with the package that was published to NuGet package management.
-  How to search for your published package from VS, install it, build and run your app and make sure everything works as expected.
+  How to search for your published package from VS, install it, build it, run your app and make sure everything is working as expected.

-  Also, you will learn how is important to restore the packages before building your app if they were deleted as the app is using the deleted DLL and there is a dependency on it.
+  Also, you will learn how important it is to restore the packages before building your app if they were deleted as the app won't run because the app is depending on the deleted DLL.

  ### Demo 19: Create Unit test for the class library.